- Education and Science»

 30 Struggles an ISFP Can Understand

-11. Under great stress, may feel out of control and fearful, dwelling on the "dark side" of things.
-This can cause an ISFP to make incredibly irrational decisions like an impulsive house buy, a sudden girlfriend, or too much interest in alcohol.
+11. Under great stress, you may feel out of control and fearful, dwelling on the "dark side" of things.
+This can cause an ISFP to make incredibly irrational decisions like an impulsive house buy, a sudden girlfriend, or developing too much interest in alcohol.

 18. Due to being egalitarian, sometimes it can be difficult to stand up to a conflict between two or more interests.
 You would rather not have to get involved and be a catalyst of change.

 It has a great deal of soul to offer, and an emotional range that many wish they had because it seems highly in tune with spirituality.
 The ISFP can entertain us while also befriend and mystify us all.
-The detail oriented world view makes them interesting, and curious to watch.
-The layers of depth, the layers of shadow, the layers of soul make the personality both heavy and charming.
+Their detail-oriented world view makes them interesting and curious to watch, and the layers of depth, the layers of shadow, and the layers of soul make the personality both heavy and charming.